Great Things at UDM

 Great Things at the College of Business Administration

-Incoming freshmen with a high school grade-point average of 3.5 or higher, a composite ACT score of 30 or higher, and significant community service or leadership experience will qualify for our new Commerce Scholarship, worth $25,000 per year.
-Additional scholarships are also available to upperclassmen.
-Applicants to the MBA program who score 600 or higher on the Graduate Management Admission Test (GMAT) qualify for a 50% reduction in tuition.
+Incoming freshmen with a high school grade-point average of 3.5 or higher, a composite ACT score of 30 or higher, and significant community service or leadership experience qualify for the new Commerce Scholarship, worth $25,000 per year.
+All candidates for the Commerce Scholarship are also eligible for the accelerated BS/MBA program.
+Additional scholarships are also available, including the new Catholic Schools grant.
+Applicants to the MBA program who score 600 or higher on the Graduate Management Admission Test (GMAT) qualify for a 50 percent reduction in tuition.